John E. Callaghan

 John is a frequent lecturer on issues of procedure and trial advocacy.
 He has chaired several of the leading class action conferences in Ontario.
 He has also spent a number of years as an instructor of trial advocacy with the Faculty of Law at the University of Toronto.

-- Vice-Chair, Law Society of Upper Canada, Government Relations
+- Vice-Chair, Audit and Finance, Law Society of Ontario

 - The Advocates' Society, Director (2007-2009)